 Students in Information and Library Technologies acquire hands-on experience using the latest in office softwares, including Word, Excel and Windows.

-In additon, students become proficient using specialized information management software such as Access, Cindex and MARC Magician.
+In addition, students become proficient using specialized information management databases, integrated library systems and electronic document management.

 THIS PROGRAM IS FOR YOU IF…